 This is not trivial.
 In NLP, you are, in a sense, trying to teach a computer a second language.
 As anyone who has taught English to someone else can tell you - language is not exactly rational and we all express the same thing differently.

 Still doubt me?
 Consider IBM’s much-hyped Watson platform.
 After spending billions, it is still yet to demonstrate any true breakthroughs for lawyers.
 Not even IBM’s legal function has found a use for it.

 No. It’s not that simple.
 There is one great example of A.I. making headways in the legal industry.
 ‘Predictive Coding’ is saving clients tens of millions of dollars a year in litigation, and lawyers from millions of hours of sole-destroying discovery’.

 At Plexus, we use a version of this technology to power search within our Gateway platform.
 However, unlike less scrupulous players, we feel marketing it as an ‘A.I. platform’ would be misleading to our clients.

 As you might guess, it’s a lot easier for A.I. to find the words ‘smoking’ and ‘gun’, or ‘change’ and ‘control’ in vast amounts of contracts, than it is to understand how a clause is affected by special provisions and definition and how this aligns with an organisations risk tolerance.

 In the short-term, clients should expect to be disappointed by promises of A.I.
 In the long term, they should expect to be astounded.
 The combination of vast quantities of capital, research and computing power being directed at the development of A.I. mean the field is advancing incredibly quickly.

-However, given the challenges above it would be a fair bet that we can expect to see driverless cars on our roads before we see A.I. genuinely powering legal functions.
+However, given the challenges above it would be a fair bet that we can expect to see driverless cars on our roads before we see law and artificial technology going hand in hand, with A.I. genuinely powering legal functions.

 Download the ebook